-“Consecration & Stewardship: Latter-day Saints & Unemployment,” by Warner Woodworth in a presentation to the Provo, Utah community, May 17, 2010.
+“Consecration & Stewardship: Latter-day Saints & Unemployment,” A presentation to the Provo, Utah community, May 17, 2010.

-“Mormonism, Labor Relations, and Work,” Labor and Employment Relations Journal, Special Religion and Work Symposium, Perspectives on Work, pp. 46-48, Summer/Fall 2008.
+“Mormonism, Labor Relations, and Work,” Labor and Employment Relations Journal, Special Religion and Work Symposium, Perspectives on Work, Summer/Fall 2008, pp. 46-48.

 “Private Humanitarian Initiatives & International Perceptions of the Church,” International Society Proceedings, November 2008, pp. 31-37.